Sleep is a Necessary Part of the Workday

 …while we sleep, our brain is anything but inactive.
 It is now clear that sleep can consolidate memories by enhancing and stabilizing them and by finding patterns within studied material even when we do not know that patterns might be there.
 It is also obvious that skimping on sleep stymies these crucial cognitive processes: some aspects of memory consolidation only happen with more than six hours of sleep.
 Miss a night, and the day’s memories might be compromised—an unsettling thought in our fast-paced, sleep-deprived society.

-There is something strangely difficult for me about surrendering to the need for sleep.
-I don’t know whether it’s a lack of recognition of limits and budgets, or an inability to work too far in advance of deadline (WARNING – dates on calendar may be closer than they appear!) and the need to prioritize and make trade-offs.
+There is something strangely difficult about surrendering to the need for sleep, at least for me.
+I don’t know whether it’s a lack of recognition of limits and budgets or an inability to work too far in advance of the deadline (WARNING – dates on the calendar may be closer than they appear!) and the need to prioritize and make trade-offs.

 I like to think of myself as a little smarter than when I was in kindergarten, but the objective evidence may not support it.

-I notice that when I get enough sleep I will sometimes spend the last dream of the morning solving (or at least advancing on a solution) to a problem I have been wrestling with.
+I notice that when I get enough sleep, I will sometimes spend the last dream of the morning solving a problem I have been wrestling with–or at least advancing on a solution.
 I keep a notepad and pen next to my bed that I use at least once or twice a week, sometimes in the middle of the night (or early morning) and often just as I awake.
-So perhaps I should re-frame and consider sleep to be a necessary part of the workday where memories get processed and summarized into more useful patterns.
-Easier said than done but probably a very necessary habit for long term success as an entrepreneur.
+So perhaps I should re-frame and consider sleep a necessary part of the workday where memories get processed and summarized into more useful patterns.
+Easier said than done, but probably a necessary habit for long-term success as an entrepreneur.

 3 thoughts on “Sleep is a Necessary Part of the Workday”